Crimson-Crow/pyjsonrpc/README.md

 ## Issue tracker

-Please report any bugs or enhancement ideas using the [issue tracker](https://github.com/Crimson-Crow/pyjsonrpc/issues).
+Please report any bugs or enhancement ideas using the [issue tracker](https://github.com/Crimson-Crow/pyjsonrpc2/issues).

 ## License

-`pyjsonrpc` is licensed under the terms of the [MIT License](https://github.com/Crimson-Crow/pyjsonrpc/blob/main/LICENSE.txt).
+`pyjsonrpc2` is licensed under the terms of the [MIT License](https://github.com/Crimson-Crow/pyjsonrpc2/blob/main/LICENSE.txt).